kapildevkumara/kapildevkumara.github.io/_pages/about.md

 ======
 * **Masters Student Research Assistant at the Institute for Man-Machine Interaction**  <br>
 RWTH Aachen University, Aachen, Germany (Jun 2023 - Dec 2024)
-  * **Work:**
-    1. Developed Python package installer for Verosim 3D simulations software (Software Development).
+  * Developed Python package installer for Verosim 3D simulations software (Software Development).
-    2. Worked on modelling and evaluation of kinematic sensor models(Lidar, camera) in Verosim for ADAS application.
+  * Worked on modelling and evaluation of kinematic sensor models(Lidar, camera) in Verosim for ADAS application.

 * **Hardware Electrical Engineer for Machine Vision, Student Assistant** <br>
 Cognex Corporation, Aachen, Germany (Aug 2022 - Jul 2023)
-  * **Work:**
-    1. Contributed to the prototype development, PCB rework, and fault analysis ensuring functionality and delivery on-time.
+  * Contributed to the prototype development, PCB rework, and fault analysis ensuring functionality and delivery on-time.
-    2. Engaged in testing and debugging of camera systems to meet the electrical design specifications.
+  * Engaged in testing and debugging of camera systems to meet the electrical design specifications.

 * **Computer Vision Engineer** <br>
 e-con Systems Private Limited, Chennai, India (Jul 2018 - Jun 2018)
-  * **Work:**
-    1. Engineered a point cloud-based automated 3D parcel dimensioner and enhanced accuracy up to 10mm in dimensioning boxes of diverse sizes.
+  * Engineered a point cloud-based automated 3D parcel dimensioner and enhanced accuracy up to 10mm in dimensioning boxes of diverse sizes.
-    2. Algorithm Development of a robust face detection system with stereo cameras, devising liveness analysis and deep learning for the detection of spoofed facial images with precision up to 95%.
+  * Algorithm Development of a robust face detection system with stereo cameras, devising liveness analysis and deep learning for the detection of spoofed facial images with precision up to 95%.
-    3. Established video stabilization using inertial sensors, sensor fusion and low-latency algorithm integration for motion and vibration compensation in real-time scenarios.
+  * Established video stabilization using inertial sensors, sensor fusion and low-latency algorithm integration for motion and vibration compensation in real-time scenarios.

 * **Bachelor Student Intern, Internship** <br>
 IIT Madras, Chennai, India (May 2017 - Aug 2017)
-  * **Work:**
-     1. **Project 1:** Mathematical model and implementation of PID controller for air cooling system in Matlab.
+  * **Project 1:** Mathematical model and implementation of PID controller for air cooling system in Matlab.
-     2. **Project 2:** Implementation of sensorless BLDC motor control using the back EMF detection in STM32 microcontroller.
+  * **Project 2:** Implementation of sensorless BLDC motor control using the back EMF detection in STM32 microcontroller.

 Skills